Merge vs. Unified.to: A 2026 Comparison for SaaS and AI Teams

 What categories and integrations does each support?

-Unified.to supports 446+ integrations across 27 categories, including HR, ATS, CRM, accounting, file storage, marketing automation, messaging, calendaring, ticketing, enrichment, and AI tooling.
+Integration counts move as both catalogs grow; the live integration list is the canonical source.
+Unified.to supports 510+ integrations across 29 categories, including HR, ATS, CRM, accounting, file storage, marketing automation, messaging, calendaring, ticketing, enrichment, and AI tooling.

 Merge supports approximately 220 integrations concentrated in 6–7 main categories: HRIS, ATS, CRM, ticketing, accounting, file storage, and knowledge base.